‘Why are you always so defensive?!’ Jane exclaimed.

 Repeat and commit to another approach the following week and you’ll make some incredible progress.

-Remember, you’re not powerless to this situation.
+Remember, you’re not powerless in this situation.
 You have every tool at your disposal.
 What you choose to do next will either help your marriage or keep it stay the same.

 Face your fears and take action.